acarson510/streamlit-wizard-form/README.md

 ## Streamlit Wizard Form

 A very simple Streamlit wizard form using session state to navigate along steps for data entry and loading.
-A few practical examples below including Snowflake's Classic Console Load Table wizard, a standard checkout form, and adding a custom animated wizard.
-While these are just the examples I decided to use, the pattern can transfer to almost any use case requiring more complex user input which is better served from multiple views and a variation of widgets.
+A few practical examples below including Snowflake's Classic Console Load Table wizard, a standard checkout form, and adding a custom animated spinner.
+While these are the examples I used, the pattern can transfer to almost any use case requiring more complex user input, which is better served from multiple views and a variation of widgets.

 ## Snowflake Table Loading Wizard